 Russell Square, London.
 Wed 24 Jul 2019

-less than a hundred thousand people has no mandate to be our Prime Minister.
+less than a hundred thousand people has no mandate to be our Prime

-a large crowd gathered for a protest party in Russell Square,
+evening a large crowd gathered for a protest party in Russell Square,

 In Honour of Our Lady of Mount Carmel

 Three doves are released by the clergy and fly

 up and away in front of the statue of Our Lady of Mount Carmel

 A historic procession in London's Clerkenwell from St Peter's

 Italian Church, the annual procession in Honour of Our Lady of Mount